What is Project Finance: Certification, Courses, Career, Salary, Admission & Fees

 Read the Difference Between Public Finance and Private Finance

-International organizations such as the World Bank and International Monetary Fund (IMF) fund projects for economic growth, poverty reduction, strengthening economies, and international cooperation in developing countries.
+International organizations like the World Bank and International Monetary Fund (IMF) fund projects for economic growth, poverty reduction, strengthening economies, and international cooperation in developing countries.

-Risk: International funding is subject to exchange rates; therefore, it becomes costlier to service loans if the domestic currency declines in value.
-In addition, the project needs to be consistent with international norms, which complicates the matter.
+Risk: International funding is subject to exchange rates thus it becomes more costlier to service loans if the domestic currency declines in value.

 4. Other Financing Techniques